2022 Advocacy Accomplishments

 Judicial Advocacy Initiative

-We work with attorneys who donate time and incredible health care expertise to help advance our mission by representing ACS CAN in influential court cases, regulatory proceedings, and legislative drafting to further mission goals.
+We work with attorneys who donate time and incredible legal expertise to help advance our mission by representing ACS CAN in influential court cases, regulatory proceedings, and legislative drafting to further mission goals.
+In 2023, we celebrated the 15th anniversary of ACS CAN's Judicial Advocacy Initiative (JAI).
+From its inception in August 2008 until December 2023, the program has resulted in $5.6 million in contributed services from law firms, with over $600,000 contributed in 2023 alone.
 Learn more about our Judicial Advocacy Initiative.

 Governance Excellence

-We leverage the expertise and insight of our Board of Directors, which is comprised of physicians, researchers, public health professionals, civic leaders and volunteers.
+We leverage the expertise and insight of our Board of Directors, which is comprised of physicians, researchers, public health professionals, civic leaders and experts.

 Coalitions and Partnerships